 On September 11, 2018, the Eastchester Board of Fire Commissioners, by resolution, provided for absentee ballots for the Eastchester Fire District Election.
 For more information on Absentee Ballots, please review our Fire District Election Manual on Page 8.
-Qualified Voters may View and Download an Absentee Ballot Application Form (coming soon).
+Qualified Voters may View and Download an Absentee Ballot Application Form by clicking HERE

 You can Email the Fire District Secretary or Call at 914-740-6984

 If you are interested in running as a candidate for Fire Commissioner, you may View and Download the Nominating Petition here.